 If you use Bluetooth headphones, Windows 11 may not automatically switch to them when you connect.
 Here is how to set them as default manually.

-Step 2 – Once connected, click the speaker icon in the taskbar to open Quick Settings.
+Step 2: Click the speaker icon in the taskbar to open Quick Settings.

-Step 4 – Your Bluetooth headphones will appear in the Output device list.
-Click on them to select them as the active default.
-The blue bar on the left confirms the selection.
+Step 4: Your Bluetooth headphones will appear in the Output device list.
+Click on them to make them the active default.
+The blue bar on the left confirms the selection is active.

-For deeper audio settings and device management, check out our audio guides section for more helpful walkthroughs.
+For more audio device guidance, check out our audio guides section for additional walkthroughs.

-Pro Tip: Use Keyboard Shortcut to Open Sound Output Faster
+Pro Tip: Use a Keyboard Shortcut to Switch Audio Output Faster

-In the latest Windows 11, when you are in the Sound output panel from Quick Settings, you will notice a keyboard shortcut displayed at the top of the panel — CTRL + V. This shortcut opens the Sound output flyout directly without needing to click through Quick Settings first.
-This is especially handy if you switch between headphones and speakers frequently throughout the day and want to save a few seconds every time.
+In the latest Windows 11, when you open the Sound output panel from Quick Settings, you will notice a keyboard shortcut displayed at the top — CTRL + V. This opens the Sound output flyout directly without clicking through Quick Settings first.
+If you switch between headphones and speakers multiple times a day, this shortcut saves meaningful time and effort.

 How to Check Which Device Is Currently Set as Default

-It is easy to confirm your current default playback device without changing any settings.
-Here are two quick ways to check.
+You can confirm your current default playback device without changing any settings using either of these two methods.

-Option 1 – Open Settings > System > Sound.
-Under the Output section, expand “Choose where to play sound.”
-The device with the label Default device displayed beneath its name is your current default.
+Option 1 — Windows Settings: Open Settings > System > Sound.
+Under Output, expand “Choose where to play sound.”
+The device labeled Default device beneath its name is your active default.

-Option 2 – Open the classic Sound Control Panel via More sound settings.
-In the Playback tab, the default device will have a green checkmark icon on its device icon, making it easy to identify at a glance.
+Option 2 — Sound Control Panel: Open More sound settings to access the classic Sound Control Panel.
+In the Playback tab, the default device displays a green checkmark on its icon, making it immediately identifiable.

 Troubleshooting: Default Playback Device Not Showing or Not Working